DeepaGheewala/surfs_up/README.md

 **Conclusion** - The above analysis concludes that as there is not much variations in the temperature over 6 months the weather is very much favorable for the shop to sustain.

-## June and December Year wise averages
+## 2) June and December Year wise averages
+As part of additional data analysis on June and December, I created two functions to get June and December month temperatures for 7 years.
+This helps in comparing and understanding in fluctions of weather in June and December month.
+Below images shows the June and December month data year wise.